georkost4/TodayILearned/Side-Tasks/diary.md

 23/8/2018

 Did a lot of work at the factory but no study for my personal growth.
 The good news is that I have several free days of work ahead of me to focus and improve my skillset.

+24/8/2018

+Got very tired at work even i didnt do as much as i did the day before but with the heat i got my self very exhausted , slept until late afternoon and tried to implement a new field at room representing the dateTime of the object but with no luck